-They would often nap, and we would still get to our destination in time to check in to our next hotel, settle in and have dinner (some hotels may not be able to check you in until afternoon, anyway).
+They would often nap, and we would still get to our destination in time to check in to our next hotel, settle in and have dinner (many hotels may not be able to check you in until afternoon, anyway).

 Arrive at the Train Station Early

 Not all trains were busy, but enough of them were to warrant getting to the platform and boarding the train as soon as possible.
 This allowed us to get seats together and not feel rushed.

 If you are rushing and the train is full, often there is another train leaving soon for the same destination.
 We wished that we would have waited a couple of times for the next train rather than suffer without seats on a full one because we had rushed on at the last minute.
 Had we stopped to check, there might have been another train leaving for the same destination in the next 15-20 minutes!

 Keep Snacks and Toys Handy in a Carry on Bag

 When you get on the train, you will probably stow most of your things above you in racks.
 While not inaccessible, it is more convenient if you are not jumping up and down to grab things out of your bag all the time.
 Pack a small backpack or other carry on bag with snacks, toys, tablets and anything else that you think that you will need during the ride.

 I always like to keep a few extra special treat/snacks/toys up my sleeve for when the kids get to the end of their travel rope and you still aren’t to your destination yet (we had a couple of travel days like this and these extras helped to soothe the cranky kids until we could get to the hotel).